Lincoln 140 MIG Welder Reviews: EasyMIG 140 and Other Models

 What is Lincoln’s Diamond Core Technology™?

-Variable inductance will help you make better welds no matter your skill level.
-It's especially beneficial on thin materials, and ideal if you're doing auto body work.
+The variable inductance will help you make better welds no matter your skill level.
+It’s especially beneficial on thin materials, and ideal if you’re doing auto bodywork.
 There is a small trade-off for this excellent light-material performance.
 When in MIG mode, the Power MIG 140C carries a slightly reduced rating for thicker materials, as compared to the non-Diamond Core 140HD model.

 From Lincoln Electric’s marketing material:

 “Diamond Core Technology™ – Delivers a forgiving arc, excellent out-of-position arc action, low spatter and a wide voltage sweet spot at a given wire feed speed for steel, stainless steel or aluminum.”

 When I read this, I’m thinking of better welds and an improved operator experience.
 Lincoln’s patent application gets more technical (emphasis added):

 “This diamond core technology … produces an inductance in the output circuit which gradually varies over the current range … [a]s the welding current increases, the inductance decreases in a continuous manner without any discontinuity or steps … [t]here is no oscillation of the power to the weld.
 This invention produces a robust welder which can handle changes of up to 5–10 volts with arc length changes without causing instability of the arc.”